Emergency Dentist – Brookfield, WI

 • Loose crown or filling

-Do I need to head to the hospital?
+Do I need to head to the hospital for a dental emergency?

 In most cases, we can treat a dental emergency at our Brookfield dental office.
 However, there are some situations that require you to immediately head to the emergency room.